ZanSara/zansara.github.io/content/posts/2023-10-30-haystack-series-rag.md

 # ]
 ```

 We see that `InMemoryBM25Retriever` accepts a few parameters. `query` is the question we want to find relevant documents for.
-In the case of BM25, the algorithm focuses entirely on keyword metching, so it cannot make sense of synonims and descriptions, but only exact words.
-It makes it very fast, but it doesn't fail gracefully when the keywords are not present in any document.
+In the case of BM25, the algorithm only searches for exact word matches.
+The resulting retriever is very fast, but it doesn't fail gracefully: it can't handle spelling mistakes, synonyms, or descriptions of an entity.
+For example, documents containing the word "cat" would be considered irrelevant against a query such as "felines".

-`top_k` instead controls the number of documents returned.
-We can see that in the first example, the correct document is returned, while in the second, once the Retriever ran out of relevant documents (i.e., documents that contain any keyword from the question), it just starts returning random ones until it reaches the required `top_k`.
-Although the behavior is not optimal, BM25 guarantees that if there was a documents that is relevant and with matching keyword, it will be in the first position, so for now we can use it.
+`top_k` controls the number of documents returned.
+We can see that in the first example, only one document is returned, the correct one.
+In the second, where `top_k = 3`, the retriever is forced to return three documents even if just one is relevant, so it picks the other two randomly.
+Although the behavior is not optimal, BM25 guarantees that if there is a document that is relevant to the query, it will be in the first position, so for now, we can use it with `top_k=1`.

 Let's now make use of this new component in our Pipeline.

 # Our first RAG Pipeline

-The Retriever does not return a single string, but a list of Documents: it's time to use Jinja's powerful syntax to do some unpacking on our behalf:
+The retriever does not return a single string but a list of Documents.
+How do we put the content of these objects into our prompt template?

+It's time to use Jinja's powerful syntax to do some unpacking on our behalf.

 ```text
 Given the following information, answer the question.